NaluKit/nalu/etc/wiki/13 Handler.md

 By extending AbstractHandler you will have access to the allowing instances:

 * C context: instance of the application context (Singleton)
-* eventbus: instance of the application wide event bus
+* event bus: instance of the application wide event bus
 * router: instance fo the router

 To tell Nalu, that this class is a handler, you have to annotate the class with `Handler`.
 Nalu will automatically create an instance for each class annotated with `@Handler` at application start.